 Chapter Name: Motion and Time

-Activity Name: Identify different types of motions in Motion and Time
+Activity Name: Identifying Uniform and Non-Uniform motion in Motion and Time

 Step by Step Procedure:

-- Pay attention to the nature of their motion.
+- Pay attention to the wording of each example to avoid misinterpretations.

 Lesson Learnt from Experiment:

 Through this activity, we learned to differentiate between uniform and non-uniform motion.
 Uniform motion is when an object covers equal distances in equal intervals of time, while non-uniform motion is when an object covers unequal distances in equal intervals of time.

 We also observed that various real-life examples exhibit different types of motion, and it is essential to understand these concepts to study motion and time in greater depth.